Act Today for your Children's Tomorrow

 .
 We recommend action if the level is half that.

-- Have all furnace vents, flues, chimneys, and gas-fired appliances inspected and adjusted once
+- Have all furnace vents, flues, chimneys, and gas-fired appliances inspected and adjusted once per year.

 - Do not use kerosene heaters or unvented gas heaters in a bedroom.